It Always Starts Small

 (*This is why marketing is hard.
 I am a strong advocate of slow burn, early and often.
 There are valid arguments for timing release of information and such, but my position as a small developer is that marketing is an enormous wall I need a head start on.)

 There’s a minefield of things that can go wrong.
 Even if you are kind, cheerful, and helpful people will spit in your face.
-That’s just going to be something you (or someone you hire) have to deal with.
+That’s just going to be something you (or someone you hire) will have to deal with.

 My advice: be polite and be as helpful as reasonably possible.